jahsan87/camp-warm-up/README.md

 * Install the app
 * Launch the app to see what it looks like in its broken state
 * Run the tests and see what the failures are
-* Write code to implement the EventDispatcher
+* Write code to implement the WarmUp functions
 * Rerun the tests to make sure they are passing
 * Refresh the app to make sure it is no longer broken
 * Commit your code and push it back up to your fork on GitHub

 ### Installation:

-    cd event-dispatcher
+    cd warm-up
     npm install
     webpack